cocallaw/retroUAT/README.md

 ## Contributing

 Contributions are welcome!
 Feel free to:

 - Report bugs or request features via [Issues](https://github.com/cocallaw/retroUAT/issues)
 - Submit pull requests with improvements
 - Share feedback on the extension

-## License

-This project is open source and available for use within Microsoft.

 ## Support

 For questions or issues, please [open an issue](https://github.com/cocallaw/retroUAT/issues) on GitHub.

----

-Made with ❤️ to simplify UAT Tracker workflows